 The challenge doesn’t have to focus on one language, if you are studying multiple languages (or have an interest in languages you’re not studying), feel free to go for books in or about those languages.

 You are absolutely welcome to read books of any level.
 Graded readers, children’s books, academic books or any other genre are acceptable for the challenges that require you to read in your target language(s).
+And for topics that indicate you read a children’s book, you can also explore YA (young adult).

 You do not need to participate every month to be a part of this challenge.
 You can choose the months that align with your interests.